Best Cheap Health Insurance in New Jersey for 2026

 Cheap New Jersey health insurance plans by city

-Aetna sells the cheapest health insurance in Newark, NJ.
+Oscar sells the cheapest health insurance in Newark, NJ, for those who want a Silver plan.

-In fact, Aetna has the cheapest plans in all of New Jersey's major cities, including Jersey City, Paterson and Elizabeth.
+In fact, Oscar has the cheapest Silver plans in all of New Jersey's major cities, including Jersey City, Paterson and Elizabeth.

 County